Exceptional Circumstance Withdrawal (ECW)

 (Please contact The Dean of Students’ Office prior to applying for the ECW if your enrollment includes an intersession or mini-semester.)

 COMPLETE WITHDRAWAL REQUEST PACKETS submitted are for ALL classes and should be submitted during the semester for which the withdrawal is requested and at least two (2) weeks prior to the first day of final exams.
-INCOMPLETE PACKETS will be returned.
 Applications received after the submission deadline may be considered if the student’s documents show that the failure to apply timely was beyond the control of the student.

 Quality Reasons for an Exceptional Circumstances Withdrawal are: